midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Generic Route Handler`
 --------------------------
-This sample request handler will always respond with the same message regardless of the incoming path
+- This sample request handler will always respond with the same message regardless of the incoming path
+- handler for registering middleware in express globally

 ```js
 app.use((req,res)=>{